FilippoRomeo/mnist/README.md

 psql -U youruser -d mnist_db -f init.sql
 ```

-Alternatively, if using Docker, the database will be set up automatically with the following command.
+Alternatively, if using Docker, the database will be set up automatically when starting the containers.

 ### Run the Application with Docker